Skip to content

 A common instinct is to start adding logging statements everywhere.

-That can help in some systems, but with LangGraph and LangSmith, it should not be your first move.
+That can help in some systems, but with LangGraph and LangSmith, it doesn’t usually need to be your first move, as LangSmith already integrates naturally with LangGraph workflows.

-In many cases, simply enabling tracing is enough to start visualizing:
+So in many cases, simply enabling tracing is enough to start visualizing:

 • graph execution